Adspartan/For_the_Drip/README.md

-# Why isn't the mod on Nexus ?
+# Why isn't the mod on Nexus?
-Because there's still some issues with it, they are getting sorted out but I don't want to upload an unstable mod there.
+Because there's still some issues with it; they are getting sorted out, but I don't want to upload an unstable mod there.

 As of v0.12.0 the mod has an update checker and updater, so you'll be warned when there is a new update available and can update by typing `/ftd_update` in the game chatbox.